MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/visualization-scatterchart.md

 ---
 # Scatter chart

 In a scatter chart visual, the first column is the x-axis and should be a numeric column.
 Other numeric columns are y-axes.
 Scatter plots are used to observe relationships between variables.
+The scatter chart visual can also be used in the context of [Geospatial visualizations](geospatial-visualizations.md).

 > [!NOTE]
 > This visualization can only be used in the context of the [render operator](renderoperator.md).